SystemsApproach/private5g/ran.rst

 from the upstream RLC and scheduling transmissions to the downstream PHY.
-In particular, since the Scheduler determines the number of bytes to transmit to a given UE during each time period (based on all the factors outlined in an earlier chapter), it must request (get) a segment of that length from the upstream queue.
+In particular, since the Scheduler determines the number of bytes to transmit to a given UE during each time period (based on all the factors outlined in Chapter 3), it must request (get) a segment of that length from the upstream queue.
 In practice, the size of the segment that can be transmitted on behalf of a single UE during a single scheduling interval can range from a few bytes to an entire IP packet.